Hanuman Jayanti: The Symbol of Strength, Wisdom and Devotion

 Devotion: Hanuman Found His True Master in Lord Rama

-Hanuman Jayanti celebration is a grand affair with devotees offering prayers, reciting hymns and offering sweets and fruits to the lord.
-Devotees also love chanting the Hanuman Chalisa to invoke the blessings of Lord Hanuman.
+Hanuman Jayanti celebration is a grand affair with devotees fasting, visiting temples, offering prayers, reciting hymns and offering sindoor, fruits and sweets to Lord Hanuman.
+Devotees also love reading Ramayana and chanting the Hanuman Chalisa to invoke the blessings of Lord Hanuman.

 Hanuman Chalisa

-Chanting Hanuman Chalisa is a powerful practice, to bring strength, wisdom, courage, and a deep sense of devotion to those who recite it with sincerity and devotion.
-One such verse from the Hanuman Chalisa is:
+Chanting Hanuman Chalisa is a timeless prayer and a powerful practice to get strength, wisdom, courage and a deep sense of devotion.
+Verse 20 from the Hanuman Chalisa:

 बुद्धिहीन तनु जानिके, सुमिरौं पवन-कुमार।